PurnaChandraPanda/MoveFiles/README.md

 4. Define destination folder
     - Folder path where you like the files be copied over to

+Note: There is a structure added in [sample-images](https://github.com/PurnaChandraPanda/MoveFiles/tree/master/sample-images) folder.
+You could refer to review the samples.

 # Run
 - Use PS or cmd prompt to run utility
 - if PS: